Water Came, and the Fields Began to Grow

 Join Us

 Padma’s journey demonstrates what’s possible when rural women receive the information, autonomy, and support they need.
-With timely backing, she became a living example of how collective action can tackle pressing local challenges — from water scarcity to low farm productivity.
+She is a living example of how collective action can tackle local challenges — from water scarcity to low farm productivity.

 Join us in celebrating women’s health and empowerment through education.
 Your gift will help us continue creating opportunities for marginalized communities.